EmuDeck/emudeck.github.io/docs/emulators/steamos/rpcs3.md

 ***

-### How to Configure RPCS3 to Work With EmulationStation-DE
+### How to Configure RPCS3 to Work With ES-DE and Pegasus
 [Back to the Top](#rpcs3-table-of-contents)

 ## AppImage